Shimura correspondence for level $p^2$ and the central values of $L$-series II

 \subsection{Bilateral $\Ot$-ideals and its action on $\M(\Ot)$}

-\begin{prop} The group of bilateral $\Ot$-ideals modulo $\Q^\times$-equiva\-lence is isomorphic to the dihedral group $D_{p+1}$ of\/ $2(p+1)$ elements.
-Furthermore the rotations correspond to bilateral $\Ot$-ideals of norm $1$ while the symmetries correspond to bilateral $\Ot$-ideals of norm $p$. \end{prop}
+\begin{proposition} The group of bilateral $\Ot$-ideals modulo $\Q^\times$-equiva\-lence is isomorphic to the dihedral group $D_{p+1}$ of\/ $2(p+1)$ elements.
+Furthermore the rotations correspond to bilateral $\Ot$-ideals of norm $1$ while the symmetries correspond to bilateral $\Ot$-ideals of norm $p$. \end{proposition}

 \begin{proof} See Proposition 9.26 of \cite{Pizer2}. \end{proof}

 By the remark in page~\pageref{remark:bilateral}, we are interested in the operators corresponding to bilateral $\Ot$-ideals of order $2$.
 By Proposition~\ref{prop:bilateral}, any norm $p$ bilateral $\Ot$-ideal $\id{p}$ has order $2$.
 There is also the one corresponding to the unique norm $1$ bilateral $\Ot$-ideal $\id{m}_{\Ot}$ of order $2$, which will be denoted by $\Wt$.
 This ideal commutes with any norm $p$ bilateral $\Ot$-ideal.